cljfx/cljfx/README.md

 behavior.

-To mitigate these problems, cljfx allows to define event handlers as arbitrary maps, and provide a function to an app that performs actual handling of these map-events (with additional `:fx/event` key containing dispatched event):
+To mitigate these problems, cljfx allows to define event handlers as arbitrary maps, and provide a function to a renderer that performs actual handling of these map-events (with additional `:fx/event` key containing dispatched event):

 ```clj